DP11711 Supply Chain Disruptions: Evidence from the Great East Japan Earthquake

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=11711|

-Exploiting the exogenous and regional nature of the Great East Japan Earthquake of 2011, this paper provides a systematic quantification of the role of input-output linkages as a mechanism for the propagation and amplification of shocks.
-We document that the disruption caused by the earthquake and its aftermaths propagated upstream and downstream supply chains, affecting the direct and indirect suppliers and customers of disaster-stricken firms.
-We then use our empirical findings to obtain an estimate for the overall macroeconomic impact of the shock by taking these propagation effects into account.
-We find that the propagation of the shock over input-output linkages can account for a 1.2 percentage point decline in Japan's gross output in the year following the earthquake.
-We interpret these findings in the context of a general equilibrium model that takes the firm-to-firm linkages into account explicitly.
+Exploiting the exogenous and regional nature of the Great East Japan Earthquake of 2011, this paper provides a quantification of the role of input-output linkages as a mechanism for the propagation and amplification of shocks.
+We document that the disruption caused by the disaster propagated upstream and downstream supply chains, affecting the direct and indirect suppliers and customers of disaster-stricken firms.
+Using a general equilibrium model of production networks, we then obtain an estimate for the overall macroeconomic impact of the disaster by taking these propagation effects into account.
+We find that the earthquake and its aftermaths resulted in a 0.47 percentage point decline in Japan's real GDP growth in the year following the disaster.